 ENG 335 is an introduction to the study and appreciation of poetry.
 It seeks to give students a grasp of the nature and variety of poetry, means of reading it with appreciative understanding, and ideas on how to evaluate it.
 The focus is on the work of English and American poets, both traditional and modern.
-Prerequisite: One 200-level literature survey course.
+Prerequisite: ENG 120.
 Offered as needed.